Degree Heterogeneity in Higher-Order Networks: Inference in the Hypergraph $\boldsymbol{\beta}$-Model: Maximum Likelihood Estimation in Hypergraph -Models

 \begin{thm} Suppose $H_n \sim \mathsf{H}_{n, [r]}(n, \bm B)$ is a sample from the $r$-layered hypergraph $\bm \beta$-model as defined in \eqref{eq:Hlayeredbeta}.
 Then with probability $1-o(1)$ the likelihood equations \eqref{eq:def_k_unif} have a unique solution $\hat{\bm B} = ( \hat{\bm \beta}_{2}, \ldots, \hat{\bm \beta}_{r})$, that satisfies:

 for $2 \leq s \leq r$. \end{thm}

-Theorem \ref{thm:layermle} provides the rates for the ML estimate both in the $L_2$ and $L_\infty$ norms for the parameters in a $r$-layered hypergraph $\bm \beta$-model.
+Theorem \ref{thm:layermle} provides the rates for the \revsag{ML estimates for the parameters in a $r$-layered hypergraph $\bm \beta$-model both in the $L_\infty$ and $L_2$ norms}.
 To interpret the rates in \eqref{eq:mlerlayer} note that $s$-degree of a vertex (recall \eqref{eq:dsv}) in the $r$-layered model $\mathsf{H}_{n, [r]}(n, \bm B)$ is $O(n^{s-1})$ with high probability.
 This means there are essentially $O(n^{s-1})$ independent hyperedges containing information about each parameter in the $s$-th layer.
 Hence, each parameter in the $s$-th layer can be estimated at the rate $1/\sqrt{n^{s-1}}$.
 Aggregating this over the $n$ coordinates gives the rates in \eqref{eq:mlerlayer} for the vector of parameters $\bm \beta_s$ in the $s$-th layer.

 The proof of Theorem \ref{thm:layermle} is given in Appendix \ref{mle_rate}.
 The following discussion provides a high-level outline of the proof.

 \begin{itemize}

 \item For the rate in the $L_2$ norm we first upper bound the gradient of the log-likelihood at the true parameter value.
 Specifically, we show that $\|\nabla {\ell}_{n, s}(\bm{\beta}_s)\|_2^2 = O(n^{s})$ with high probability (see Lemma \ref{lem:gradientH} for details).
 Next, we show that the smallest eigenvalue of the Hessian matrix $\nabla^2 {\ell}_{n, s}(\bm{\beta}_s)$ is bounded below by $n^{s-1}$ (up to constants) in a neighborhood of the true parameter (see Lemma \ref{lem:lower_bound_hess}).
 Then a Taylor expansion of the log-likelihood around the true parameter, combined with the above estimates, imply the rate in the $L_2$ norm in \eqref{eq:mlerlayer} (see Appendix \ref{sec:layermleL2pf} for details).